Once Croatia’s capital city, Varazdin is a Baroque cultural paradise. What to see and do, where to stay and eat, and the best day trips from Varazdin.

 About 1km from the town is a rather unusual geological attraction which is unique to the region.

-Here you will find a dormant volcano which is the only one ever to erupt in Croatia (don’t worry, it was 22 million years ago).
+Here you will find a dormant volcano.
+In fact, it’s the only one ever to erupt in Croatia (don’t worry, it was 22 million years ago).
 There were efforts to turn it into an artistic attraction several years ago.
-Sadly, the site is now in a state of disrepair, but the geological stages as you walk up are interesting.
+Sadly, the site is now in a state of disrepair.
+But, the geological stages as you walk up are interesting.

 And I had an idea when I visited.
 The site was perfect for the world’s futsal pitch on top of a volcano.
 Build a museum at the bottom and invite countries with volcanoes to send teams.
 Just one small additional tourism idea.